belastingdienst/opr-paas/docs/development-guide/e2e-test-details.md

 Scenarios:

-1. Add config for a new cap4 and check that it works as expecten when included in a Paas
-2. Add cap5 in a Paas and check that it does not work when not yet defined in config
+1. Add cap5 in a Paas and check that it does not work when not yet defined in config